dx-zone/Linux/README.md

 source ~/.bashrc

-# To revert the changes, uncomment the line below or copy and paste it in your terminal
+# To revert the changes, uncomment the line below or copy and paste it in your terminal without the # symbol
 # cat /etc/skel/.bashrc > ~/.bashrc ; source ~/.bashrc ; rm -fr ~/.git-completion

 ```